-When you conduct training in your company, you expect to increase employee performance and, overall, enhance your business.
-But how do you know if your training program is effective?
-Did your employees learn what they were supposed to learn?
-Did they apply the new knowledge at work?
+When you conduct training in your company, you expect to increase employee performance and enhance your business overall.
+But how can you measure success in corporate training?
+Did your employees learn what they were supposed to?
+Did they apply the new knowledge on the job?
 Did they meet a business goal?
-And finally, was this training worth your company’s investment?
+And, finally, was this training worth your company’s investment?

-To answer all these questions, you need to assess learning results using training metrics.
+To answer all these questions, you need to know how to measure training effectiveness.

 Training effectiveness is a measure of the degree to which learning improves employee performance; for instance, how your team members enhanced their sales and communication skills, increased their productivity, or met a business goal.